yaaminiv/yaaminiv-fish546-2016/README.md

-# Yaamini's FISH 546 Repository
+# Yaamini's FISH 546 Repository: Annotation of *Ostrea lurida* transcriptome

 For my project, I will analyze four different Olympic oyster (*Ostrea lurida*) gonad nucleotide sequences with accompanying quality scores (.fastq files).
 These sequences are from male and female specimens, exposed to either control or ocean acidification conditions.
 I also have a previously assembled *O. lurida* transcriptome for comparison.